 I found Benjawan Becker’s vocabulary lists online (apologies, but I’ve forgotten where).
 When asked, Benjawan gave her permission to share them in this post.
 Thanks Benjawan!

-This list comes from the FSI materials found on the Thai Language Wiki (still in the process of being updated).
+This list comes from the FSI materials found on thai-notes.com at Foreign Service Institute Thai Language Course (still in the process of being updated).

 FSI Vocab: download

 Karn.TV is a web site for kids’ learning materials.
 There are three word lists for primary 1-3 grades.
 Included are cultural words such as basic royal and religious terms.

 Karn Vocab: download

 Manii Reader Vocabulary:

 The Manii books are classics with Thais and students of the Thai language.
 Mani lessons can be found at Learn2SpeakThai, Learn to read Thai with Maanee at learningthai.com/books/manee (offline for now), and SEAsite.